When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 The Titanic Ignored Ice Warnings From Other Ships

-A number of ice warnings came in from other ships in the area during the day and these were told to the captain who acted accordingly.
+During the day, other ships in the area issued ice warnings, which the captain reported and acted on accordingly.
 The ship was still travelling at 22 knots.

 “As none of these bergs reported lay on our course, well they didn’t directly concern us.”